vizicist/palette/docs/using_resolume.md

 This is the most common mistake.
 Every time you start Resolume manually, you need to do this.
 If you want to eliminate the need for this, use can use this script: <pre>C:\Program Files\Palette\bin\palettestartall.bat</pre>
-That script will start the Palette software, start Resolume
+That script will start the Palette software and start Resolume.

 - If for some reason Resolume crashes at startup, you can look in this file: <pre>%LOCALAPPDATA%\Palette\logs\ffgl.log</pre>